zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/README.md

 Based on Version 1 and Version 2, the Qwen model does not learn well from teacher generated responses.
 So I tried to ask the model to generate the responses itself, and kept the correct ones, and SFT using the data.
 This increased the accuracy on the validation dataset by 1%.

 ### Verstion 4: Hint-Augmented Rejection-Sampling Fine-tuning
 Version 3 has its limitations, it only reinforced the model's correct responses, but if the model does not have the object-theorem binding capability, it will not surface.
 Another idea I tried based on Version 3 is to inject the object-theorem binding in the prompt, and ask the model to generate reasoning response that explicitly mentions the object-theorem binding, and select the correct responses, and SFT using these responses.
-However, the accuracy on the validation data is 20.6%, below the baseline.
+However, the accuracy on the validation data is 22.4%, very close to the baseline model.

 ### SFT conclusion
 None of the SFT methods above improved the model, so for GRPO, I decided to use the baseline model.

 ## Stage 3 GRPO (Completed)
-reward function design:
+GRPO set up
+- Curriculum learning: Ask the baseline model to generate 4 rollouts per problem with temperature=0.6.
+If there are 3 or 4 correct rollouts, classify the problem as easy; if there are 1 to 2 correct rollouts, classify the problem as medium; if there are 0 correct rollouts, classify the problem as hard.
+The training is divided into 3 stages: easy -> medium -> hard.
+I further divided the hard problems into stage 3A and stage 3B.
+Let the model generate 8 rollouts per hard problem,
+- One epoch each stage: After running for more than one epoch, the reward and accuracy did not increase.
+- Learning rate: 1e-5
+- LoRA: LLM + Vision MLP + Projector
+- Beta: Stage 1: 0.02.
+Stage 2: 0.01.
+Stage 3: 0.005

+Reward design variants
+1. Answer + Format: reward + 1.0 if answer is correct; reward + 0.1 if strict format is in the output
+2.

 ## Stage 4 On-Policy Distillation (In Progress)